constellation-daq/Constellation/docs/manual/howtos/satellite_cxx.md

 The message provided with the exception should be as descriptive as possible.
 It will both be logged and will be used as status message by the satellite.

+## Transmitting Data

+The {cpp:class}`TransmitterSatellite <constellation::satellite::TransmitterSatellite>` base class provides functions to send data.
+To use it the inheritance can simply be changed from {cpp:class}`Satellite <constellation::satellite::Satellite>`.

+To send data in the `RUN` state, a new data message can be created with {cpp:func}`TransmitterSatellite::newDataMessage() <constellation::satellite::TransmitterSatellite::newDataMessage()>`.
+Data can be added to the message as new data frame with {cpp:func}`DataMessage::addFrame() <constellation::satellite::TransmitterSatellite::DataMessage::addFrame()>`, which requires requires creating a {cpp:class}`PayloadBuffer <constellation::message::PayloadBuffer>`.
+For the most common C++ ranges like `std::vector` or `std::array`, moving the object into the payload buffer with `std::move()` is sufficient.
+Optionally tags can be added to the data message for additional meta information using {cpp:func}`DataMessage::addTag() <constellation::satellite::TransmitterSatellite::DataMessage::addTag()>`.
+Finally the message can be send using {cpp:func}`TransmitterSatellite::sendDataMessage() <constellation::satellite::TransmitterSatellite::sendDataMessage()>`, which returns if the message was sent (or added to the send queue) successfully.
+This return value has to be checked, since a return value of `false` indicates that the message could not be sent due to a slow receiver.
+In this case, one can either discard the message, try to send it again or throw an exception to abort the run.

+### Adding Metadata to a Run

+Arbitrary metadata can be attached to the run, which will be send in the EOR message.
+This might include things like a firmware version of a detector.
+To set this run metadata, a {cpp:class}`Dictionary <constellation::config::Dictionary>` has to be created and set via {cpp:func}`TransmitterSatellite::setRunMetadata() <constellation::satellite::TransmitterSatellite::setRunMetadata()>`.

 ## Building the Satellite